AlbertPrince/AlbertPrince/README.md

 - I love writing and although I haven't done it for a long time I am planning to do more of that.
 Will mostly be article writing, some self help and also my very first novel.
 Already have an idea for that.
 - I love arts so drawing, painting and stuff like that are things I enjoy a lot.
 - Music and instruments.
 Love all sorts of music from classical music to rap to reggae etc. Also learning how to play the piano.

-PS: if you have taken a look at my git history, you won't see a lot of activity for 2 reasons.
-1. I worked on private projects mostly
-2. I had 2 different github accounts, one for work and then this.
-Merging the 2 made me lose about 2 years of work history as the projects were private.

-Sorry if this is too much to read.
-I swear I am not this talkative but I am using writing as a sort of therapy to deal with my issues so sorry about that.
-If you have any questions though feel free to mail me here - apmensah@gmail.com

 <!-- https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYjU5NzY2NWMzYjA1NjY4OGZiNGI2NWUzNDY4MWU3OTU0ZTY5YzQxNSZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PXM/M9gbBd9nbDrOTu1Mqx/giphy.gif -->